Denver Car Accident Attorney

 Should I Talk To The Other Party’s Insurance Adjuster?

-Insurance companies are looking to limit their liability and lower the amount of money that they are going to have to pay out to cover accident expenses.
+Insurance companies are looking to limit their liability and lower the amount of money that they are going to have to pay out to cover expenses.
 It is important to remember this when speaking to the opposing party’s insurance company, as the insurance adjuster is going to be looking out for the best interests of his or her employer.
 It is also important to keep this in mind because the insurance company may use any statements that you make against you.
 Remember, the other driver’s insurance company is going to be looking to limit its liability as much as it can so it will be watching for anything that you say or do that it can use to shift some of the blame for the accident or your injuries onto you.

-When Can I Contact An Attorney?
+When Should I Contact A Denver Car Accident Attorney?

 How Long Do I Have To File A Lawsuit Against The Person Responsible For My Injury?